 CONNECTIVITY

-The CMS must enable reliable and secure data exchange with other SPIRIT Slovenia information systems and external platforms through standardized API interfaces (REST, GraphQL…).
+The CMS must enable reliable and secure data exchange with other SPIRIT Slovenia information systems and external platforms through standardized API interfaces (REST, GraphQL, or equivalent.
 Connectivity is key to building an effective digital ecosystem.

 Basic criteria for choosing a CMS